 Here’s a useful item about email marketing that my Google Alerts picked up.

 In my spare time, I’ve been compiling examples of how the Dale Carnegie principles apply to our email marketing and direct marketing campaigns.
-Naturally, I used Kennedy’s books as reference points, but I also have our own experiences and efforts to source.
+Naturally, I used Kennedy’s books as reference points.
+But I also have my own experiences and efforts to use as sources.

-I also stay updated on stuff happening in the internet.
+I also stay updated on stuff happening on the internet.
 I’ve set my Google Alerts to trigger on certain key words (for example, Dale Carnegie and Dale Carnegie Training).

 So having this gem of an article pop up in my inbox gave me a pleasant surprise.

 It details how the Dale Carnegie principles play a big part in personalizing email marketing campaigns.
-The article was penned by email marketing experts Alex Madison and Wacarra Yeomans.
-The authors do emphasize a point that we talk about in the sales program.
+Email marketing experts Alex Madison and Wacarra Yeomans wrote this article in 2008.
+The insights they give us are still relevant today.
+The authors do emphasize another point we emphasize in the sales program.
 That is, “personalize [email] when it adds value…”

 Anyway, give this gem a read and grab your copy of “How to Win Friends and Influence People”.
 Then, start applying the Dale Carnegie principles in your email marketing activities.

 Original Article on Email Marketing and Dale Carnegie’s Human Relations Principles